tube0013/tube_gateways/README.md

 1. Connect the gateway to a ethernet cable which has access you your local network.
 2. Power on the gateway with a micro usb cable and power supply.
 The link lights on the ethernet port will start blinking as it tries to negotiate a connection with your home network router.

-If the Device is AutoDiscoverer, just click through the Config flow to add it to HA.
+If the Device is AutoDiscovered, click through the Config flow to add it to HA.
 If not move on to the below steps.

 3. Determine the device's ip address